WWTN

-WWTN (99.7 MHz) is a commercial FM radio station serving the Nashville, Tennessee media market.
+WWTN (99.7 FM) is a commercial radio station serving the Nashville media market.
 The station is owned by Cumulus Media and is marketed as SuperTalk 99.7 WTN (the first W is eliminated for simplicity).
-WWTN operates at 100,000 watts, the maximum for non-grandfathered FM stations and is a Class C0 station.
+WWTN transmits with an effective radiated power of 100,000 watts, the maximum for most FM stations and is a Class C0 station.

 WWTN is licensed to the city of Hendersonville, Tennessee, which is approximately 15 miles (24 km) northeast of Nashville.
 Its antenna (395 meters/1296 feet in height above average terrain) is located approximately 25 miles (40 km) SSE of Nashville in Rutherford County, Tennessee, between the cities of Murfreesboro and Franklin.
 The station's studios are in the Music Row district of Nashville.

 History

-On June 20, 1962, the station first signed on the air as WMSR-FM, licensed to the city of Manchester, Tennessee.
+The station first signed on the air on June 20, 1962.
+The original call sign was WMSR-FM, licensed to the city of Manchester, Tennessee.
 It began focusing on the Nashville market in the early 1990s.
 Manchester is nearly halfway between Nashville and Chattanooga, but the Cumberland Plateau prevents a Manchester FM signal from penetrating Chattanooga, and vice versa.
 Its current signal range covers most of Middle Tennessee, even venturing into parts of Northern Alabama and Southern Kentucky.
 The city of license changed to Hendersonville in 2008, as part of a larger project that saw four of Cumulus' five Nashville stations change cities of license in the process of allowing sister station WNFN to move its transmitter and increase power.